The NBA's playoff chase enters its final days. Here's a look at what's happening

 Numbers watch

-—The league record for 3-pointers made in a season is on pace to fall on Sunday.
-There have been 30,853 made 3s so far this season; the record is 31,579, set last season.
+— The league record for 3-pointers made in a season is on pace to fall on Sunday.
+There have been 31,017 made 3s so far this season; the record is 31,579, set last season.

-—For the first time, the NBA could have three players make 300 3-pointers in a season.
-Detroit’s Malik Beasley has 295, Minnesota’s Anthony Edwards has 292 and Golden State’s Stephen Curry has 282.
+— For the first time, the NBA could have three players make 300 3-pointers in a season.
+Minnesota’s Anthony Edwards has 297, Detroit’s Malik Beasley has 295 and Golden State’s Stephen Curry has 286.

 Stat of the day